 For the fly angler, an assortment of flies will work.
 The Flint has good populations of mayflies, caddis and stoneflies, plus dragon and damsel flies.
 Very occasionally, there is a significant hatch that will really turn on the fish - a couple of times (in 25 years) I have gotten into big yellow stonefly hatches that were near mythical.
 A big stimulator works well even when there is no hatch.
 I used to fish a large elk-hair caddis and that worked fine too.
 Standard bass poppers and sliders work well too.
 The shoal bass acts a lot like a trout, but still has that inherent bass instinct to bash a topwater.

-These days, my topwater fly of choice is the Stealth Bomber tied with rubber legs.
-I almost always use a dropper 24"-36" below the topwater - a big black wooly bugger is usually my choice as it imitates the hellgrammite quite well.
-Carter Nelson's Rubber Legged Dragon is also exceptionally good as a dropper or fished by itself.
+My topwater fly is usually the Stealth Bomber tied with rubber legs.
+I often use a dropper 24"-36" below the topwater - Carter Nelson's Rubber Legged Dragon is my dropper of choice, though a black bugger is great too.

 The red-breast will take the same flies as the shoal bass.
 Sometimes they will be in the same water as the shoalie or perhaps in slower spots.
 Anywhere you see sand is apt to be a good red-breast spot.
 Fishing two flies will often result in a double hook-up (as shown at right) - these guys are nothing if not aggressive.

 Shoal bass can be caught all year long on the Flint, though winter may find them in deeper water and a bit less aggressive.
 My favorite time on the Flint is spring through fall.
-Beginning in late March or early April (as soon as the spring rains subside a bit), you will find the big fish in the shoals.
+Beginning in late March or early April (as soon as the spring rains subside), you will find the big fish in the shoals.

-Typically the water levels drop considerably in July and August and the bigger fish become sparse in the shoals.
-But wading can still provide some good fishing even on the hottest days - a 12" shoalie is plenty of fun, especially in the current.
+Water levels usually drop considerably in July and August but the fishing stays good.
 It is also a great time to learn the river, as the deeper holes and slots will be much more evident.
 And if you get too hot, just find a deep pool and cool off a bit.